 When sleeping, however, the Lull does a good job of distributing my weight and supporting me.

 Kaye did not experience this amount of sinkage as she weighs half of what I do.
 Nor did we experience the common phenomenon of her “sinking in a hole” or rolling towards me from the unequal weight difference on the mattress.

-The memory foam did a good job of distributing our weight between us.
+The memory foam layers in the Lull mattress did a good job of distributing our weight between us.